-Industrial jobs are among the most dangerous in the country.
+Across all career paths, industrial jobs are some of the most dangerous in the country.
 The environment of an industrial facility exposes workers to multiple safety risks.
 Even with the increase in safety precautions and regulations over the years, working with heavy machinery, chemicals, and toxic fumes will always be hazardous.
-The Occupational Safety and Health Act of 1970 (OSHA) regulates working conditions in all industries.
-While the creation of such highly regulated standards has certainly reduced workplace accidents, they still occur with relative frequency.
-In fact, according to a report by the U.S. Bureau of Labor & Statistics, approximately 3.1 million American workers are injured or become ill at work every year.

 Unfortunately, accidents that occur at these work sites tend to have uniquely severe consequences.
 For example, using equipment such as forklifts, scaffolding, and cranes puts workers at a constant risk of being crushed, struck, pinned, or caught between heavy machinery.
 Thankfully, if you work in an industrial location and were hurt by a third party, you might be able to circumvent the confusing worker’s compensation system and pursue monetary damages through a civil claim.

 Anyone with questions about their rights following an accident on an industrial site should speak with a dedicated workplace injury attorney from Kirk Law Firm, PLLC.
 Representation from our Houston industrial accident lawyers could be the key to maximizing compensation without violating state laws.